Skip to Content

 After spritzing your hair with a water-based moisturizer, apply the shea butter next to lock in hydration.
 Shea butter excels at sealing in moisture for hair protection.
 Its fatty lipids coat the hair shaft to prevent dryness.

+To achieve optimal hair moisturizing, it’s essential to understand how shea butter works as a natural conditioner.
 Follow a lightweight, hydrating moisturizer with shea butter for optimally moisturized hair.
 Moisturize first, then seal with shea butter for maximum hydration benefits.
 This simple two-step process helps shea butter maximize your hair’s moisture content.

 Creates a Protective Layer